-1 Address Error Detection
+Address Error Detection

 FF_H is read if for some cause such as noise the CPU attempts to fetch an instruction from a non-existent memory address.
 Code FF_H is the SWI instruction, so a software interrupt is generated and an address error is detected.
-The address error detection range can be further expanded by writing FF_H to unused areas of the program memory. the address trap reset is generated in case that an instruction is fetched from RAM or SFR areas.
+The address error detection range can be further expanded by writing FF_H to unused areas of the program memory.
+Address trap reset is generated for instruction fetch from a specific address (0000 to 043F_H).

-Note: The fetch data from addresses $BF80_H$ to $BFFF_H$ (test ROM area) is not "FFH".
+Note: The fetch data from addresses 7F80_H to 7FFF_H (test ROM area) for 87CK41/CM41, BF80_H to BFFF_H for 87C841/CC41/CH41 is not "FF_H".

-2 Debugging
+Debugging